martindevans/martindevans.me/games.md

 ## Wet Stuff

-Also not a game, but still a cool project.
+Not a game, but still a cool project.
 Wet Stuff is a Unity asset which makes any surface appear wet.
 It does this with some clever trickery in the GBuffer, so unfortunately it only works for the old "built in renderer" which Unity are phasing out.
 We've never worked out how to port it to the newer pipelines (URP/HDRP).

 As part of development of Wet Stuff I spent almost three months putting together a "demo reel" for the asset.
 After all this time this is the first really artistic project that I ever released to the public!